 - In a medium bowl, make the sauce by whisking together all the sauce ingredients.
 Set aside.
 (Best if made ahead a couple of hours ahead of serving but it's not necessary.
 Refrigerate if making ahead, and bring to room temp before tossing with pasta.)

-- Cook pasta, in well-salted water, until al dente.
-Drain and reserve 1 cup of the pasta water.
+- Cook pasta (16 ounces), in well-salted water, until al dente.
+Drain and reserve 1 cup of pasta water.

-- Add the sauce to cooked, warm pasta.
+- Add the sauce to the cooked warm pasta.
 Toss well then add the reserved pasta water.
-Check seasoning and adjust as needed.
+Check the seasoning and adjust as needed.
 Serve immediately.
 Top with extra parmesan and chopped basil.

 love this dish,lemony, cheesy garlicky what.s not to love thank you!